-This hindrance to coverage forced many into bankruptcy as they were forced to pay for their medical coverage without the benefit of a health insurance plan.
-The Affordable Care Act (ACA), which went into effect on January 1, 2014, changed all that.
+This hindrance to coverage forced many into bankruptcy, because they were forced to pay for their medical coverage without the benefit of a health insurance plan.
+The Affordable Care Act (ACA), which went into effect on January 1, 2014, was passed to change that.

 - In 2010, ProPublica reported that health insurance providers turned down coverage for 1 out of 7 people because of pre-existing conditions.

 - This resulted in more than 651,000 people being denied health insurance by the top four insurance companies over a three-year period.

 - Between 2007 and 2009, the number of people who were denied coverage for pre-existing conditions increased as much as 49%.

 What Was the Problem with Pre-Existing Conditions before the ACA?